ArcBees/IDE-Templates/README.md

 [Repackage Velocity](repackage/README.md)

 ###Eclipse Export Jar
+Export this project as a jar.
+In the future Maven can do this.

-1. Export this package jar to eclipse plugin lib directory using ide-templates.jardesc, or Jar Export.
+1. Export jar
-2. TODO have maven build jar
+2. Either run eclipse export, or load the eclipse export jardesc.
+3. Copy the jar into the Eclipse plugin lib directory.